ietf-gitwg/using-github/draft-thomson-github-bcp.md

 up this mailing list can be onerous and better solutions are still being sought.

+# Internet-Draft Publication

+During the development of a document, individual revisions of a document can be built and formally submitted as an Internet-Draft.
+This creates a stable snapshot and makes the content of the in-progress document available to a wider audience.

+Editors SHOULD endeavor to create a new Internet-Draft submission two weeks prior to every session (see Section 7.1 of {{?RFC2418}}).
+Participants in a session can't be expected to monitor changes to documents in real-time; an Internet-Draft ensures that there is a common, stable state that is known to all participants.

+Working group chairs MAY request the creation of an Internet-Draft at any time, in consultation with document editors.

+# Assessing Consensus

+The work that occurs on GitHub could be part of the consensus process, but the ultimate decision on consensus regarding a document is made by the chairs
+{{!RFC2026}}.

+Monitoring activity on GitHub can require a greater time commitment than following a mailing list.
+This is because there is an increased volume of activity to follow.
+Participants who wish to limit this time commitment might follow GitHub activity selectively, either by following only specific issues or by occasionally reviewing the state of the document.
+Chairs are reminded that assessing consensus based on GitHub content alone cannot be assumed to reach all interested participants.

+A working group chair SHOULD consult the working group mailing list for any issue that is potentially contentious.
+Relying on input provided through GitHub alone might result in gaining input from a narrower set of participants.
+This includes important milestones like Working Group Last-Call, where review from the widest possible audience ensures a higher quality document.
+Managing input from multiple sources in assessing consensus is similar to what is needed when balancing mailing list discussion versus in-person meeting discussion.

+# Continuous Integration

+Various third-party services offer the ability to run tests and other work when changes are made to a document.

+One common practice is to use these continuous integration services to build a text or HTML version of a document.
+This is then published to GitHub Pages, which allows users to view a version of the most recent revision of a document.
+Including prominent link to this version of the document (such as in the README) makes it easier for new contributors to find a readable copy of the most recent version of a draft.

+Continuous integration can also validate pull requests and other changes for errors.
+The most basic check is whether the source file can be transformed successful into a valid Internet-Draft.
+For example, this might include checking that XML source is syntactically correct.

+For documents that use formal languages a part of specifications, such as schema or source code, a continuous integration system might also be used to validate any formal language that the document contains.
+Tests for any source code that the document contains might be run, or examples might be checked for correctness.

 # Advice to Editors

 Document editors are primarily responsible for maintaining documents.
 Taking on